soltivka/Sheepfish-test/README.md

 This is a simple web application that allows users to **browse** and **filter** lists of products from a database.
 It is built using **React** and **Redux** for creating the interface and managing the application's state.

 ## Features
---**Basic layout**: In the application, a basic web layout is implemented, including header, a search bar, and the body of the pages
+- **Basic layout**: In the application, a basic web layout is implemented, including header, a search bar, and the body of the pages
 - **Multiple pages**: The app consists 2 pages to interact : products page and add new product page
 - **Routing**: [React Router](https://reactrouter.com/en/main) is used to create routes within the app, allowing users to navigate between pages.
 - **State management**: [Redux](https://redux.js.org/) is used to manage the state of the application.
 Reducers and actions are implemented to add, delete, and update products.